SECA GOVERNING BOARD

 Richard Kevin Jackson, Jr. is founder and CEO of Pintail Site Preparation, LLC, a state-of-the-art site prep, demolition and heavy construction company.
 A graduate of Valdosta State University, Mr. Jackson is a dedicated community leader, currently serving on the board of the YMCA of Coastal Georgia and various committees for Ducks Unlimited.
 Passionate about community involvement, Mr. Jackson is a mentor in the “Big Brother” program.

 Jason Gallegos Treasurer

-Jason Gallegos is a financial advisor with Northwestern Mutual.
+Jason Gallegos is a financial advisor with First Chatham.
 He brings over 20 years of financial experience to the project, and is proud to serve as the treasurer.
 Jason has years of prior board experience including an active board member with The Salvation Army and past treasurer for The Savannah Children’s Choir.

 Julie Diebolt is a human resource expert with over 30 years of HR experience.
 She also brings firsthand knowledge of charter schools to the governing board having served on the founding and governing board of another charter school in Savannah.
 She was a regional outreach coordinator with the Georgia Charter Schools Association, where she formed a parent advocacy network.